marzdrel/diffickens/_posts/2020-08-16-back-your-enums-with-enums.markdown

 reference identifiers in other places.

 One serious drawback to this apporach is of course the storage used.
-With enums you can just juse shortint type (because you wont need more than 65k values anyway).
+With enums you can just juse `smallint` type (because you wont need more than 65k different enum values anyway).
 This will consume just 2 bytes per row of your table.
-Strings on the other hand will much more space depending on how long identifier will be used.
+Strings on the other hand will much more space depending on how long identifiers will you use.

-If your table stores milions of records and you need an enum there, you might want to sacrifice readability to save some space.
+If your table stores milions+ of records and you need an enum there, you might want to sacrifice readability to save some space.

 Another issue with string based enums raise when you tend to manualy encode the values in queries.
-Typo in long identifier sometimes gets unnoticed as you just get no rows as the results.
+Typo in long identifier sometimes gets unnoticed as you just get no rows as the result.
 Even though same might happen with integers, it happens to me a lot more often with string based enums.

 ## Enter ENUM Type in Postgres